Sabar Lal Melma: Repatriation

 a Libyan captive and a Yemeni captive.

-The Center for Constitutional Rights reports that all of the Afghans repatriated to Afghanistan from April 2007 were sent to Afghan custody in the American built and supervised wing of the Pul-e-Charkhi prison near Kabul.
+The Center for Constitutional Rights reports that all of the Afghans repatriated to Afghanistan from April 2007 were sent to Afghan custody in the American-built and supervised wing of the Pul-e-Charkhi prison near Kabul.

 McClatchy interview

 On June 15, 2008 the McClatchy News Service published articles based on interviews with 66 former Guantanamo captives.
 McClatchy reporters interviewed Sabar Lal.

 Sabar Lal said he had been an anti-Taliban fighter during their administration, that he suffered a gunshot wound during his opposition to the Taliban, and that he had helped oust the Taliban during the American invasion.

 Lal reported being subjected to sleep deprivation in Bagram.

 The McClatchy report quoted an Afghan official named Mohammed Roze, who acknowledged Lal had served as the commander of a border patrol, but that he nevertheless belonged in Guantanamo, because he had bombarded settlements full of civilians during regional disputes.
 The report quoted Mateullah Khan, the chief of police of Konar Province who asserted Sabar Lal had helped militants escape.

 But the report also quoted Jonathan Horowitz, an investigator with a human rights group, who had secured access to Lal's confidential file.
 He said it contained practically no evidence to back up the allegations against him.

 Sabar was killed by Afghan and NATO security forces in Kabul, Afghanistan on 9/3/11.
-As of September 4, 2011 Sabar Lal Melma could no longer be located on the McClatchy Guantanamo Inmate Database.
+As of September 4, 2011 Sabar could no longer be located on the McClatchy Guantanamo Inmate Database.

 Accounts of his death on Friday September 3

 NATO officials reported that an individual named Sabar Lal Melma was shot dead during a night raid on his home in Jalalabad on September 3, 2011.
-According to those officials he emerged from his home carrying an AK-47.
-The officials went on to say Mr. Lal Melma had been organizing attacks and financing al Qaeda operations.
+According to those officials, he emerged from his home carrying an AK-47.
+The officials went on to say Sabar had been organizing attacks and financing al Qaeda operations.
 However, in a CNN interview with Haji Sahib Rohullah Wakil, a tribal leader who had been captured with Sabar in 2002, Mr. Wakil asserted Lal Melma "chose a civilian life" after his release from Guantanamo.

 Ray Riviera, writing in the New York Times on September 4, 2011, reported that Sabar's killing came just two days after coalition forces had promised the Afghanistan High Peace Council that they would quit harassing him.

 Riviera reported that Sabar had been apprehended by NATO forces as recently as one month earlier.
-However NATO forces denied both promising to stop harassing Sabar, or that they had recently taken him into custody.
+However NATO forces denied either promising to stop harassing Sabar, or that they had recently taken him into custody.
 Riviera of the New York Times quoted Haji Deen Muhammad of the Peace Council about how the killing of Sabar would affect efforts to get members of the Taliban to defect.

 "It really hurts the prestige of the Peace Council among the people of Afghanistan.
 More importantly, those Taliban members who were released through our process are going to have big concerns that this will happen to them."